TRACK YOUR TINNITUS WITH THE FREE SMARTPHONE APP

 TEXTBOOK OF TINNITUS

 The Textbook of Tinnitus was one of the top 25 percent most downloaded eBooks in the relevant Springer eBook Collection in 2013.
-Initiated and edited by Aage Møller, Berthold Langguth, Tobias Kleinjung and Dirk de Ridder and authored by over 100 tinnitus experts this new comprehensive textbook covers in 96 chapters the diagnosis and the therapy of tinnitus.
+Initiated and edited by Aage Møller, Berthold Langguth, Tobias Kleinjung and Dirk de Ridder and authored by over 100 tinnitus experts this comprehensive textbook covers in 96 chapters the diagnosis and the therapy of tinnitus.

 The electronic version of the Textbook of Tinnitus is available from Springer Link.
 Users who have not full text access can view parts of the ebook through the free LookInside service of Springer. order now or read online